Konrad Wolsing, M.Sc.

 Deployment Challenges of Industrial Intrusion Detection Systems.
 Proceedings of the 10th Workshop on the Security of Industrial Control Systems & of Cyber-Physical Systems (CyberICPS ‘24), Sep 16 - Sep 20, 2024, Bydgoszcz, Poland.
 September 2024.

 Threat Analysis for Novel Underwater Vehicles: Insights from the Perspective of Cyber Security.
-European Workshop on Maritime Systems Resilience and Security (MARESEC 2024), Bremerhaven, Germany.
+Proceedings of the 4th European Workshop on Maritime Systems, Resilience and Security (MARESEC 2024), Jun 6 - Jun 7, 2024, Bremerhaven, Germany.
 January 2024.

 Retrofitting Integrity Protection into Unused Header Fields of Legacy Industrial Protocols.
-48th IEEE Conference on Local Computer Networks (LCN), Oct 1 - Oct 5, 2023, Daytona Beach, Florida, US.
+Proceedings of the 48th IEEE Conference on Local Computer Networks (LCN), Oct 1 - Oct 5, 2023, Daytona Beach, Florida, US.
 October 2023.

 Poster: Ensemble Learning for Industrial Intrusion Detection.
-38th Annual Computer Security Applications Conference (ACSAC ‘22), Dec 5 - Dec 9, 2022, Austin, TX, USA.
+Proceedings of the 38th Annual Computer Security Applications Conference (ACSAC ‘22), Dec 5 - Dec 9, 2022, Austin, TX, USA.
 December 2022.

 Guiding Ship Navigators through the Heavy Seas of Cyberattacks.
-European Workshop on Maritime Systems Resilience and Security (MARESEC 2022), Bremerhaven, Germany.
+Proceedings of the 1st European Workshop on Maritime Systems Resilience and Security (MARESEC 2022), Jun 20 - Jun 22, 2022, Bremerhaven, Germany.
 October 2022.

 A False Sense of Security?
 Revisiting the State of Machine Learning-Based Industrial Intrusion Detection.
-Proceedings of the 8th ACM Cyber-Physical System Security Workshop (CPSS ‘22), May 30 - May 30, 2022, Nagasaki Japan.
-Event co-located with the 17th ACM ASIA Conference on Computer and Communications Security (ASIACCS '22).
+Proceedings of the 8th ACM Cyber-Physical System Security Workshop (CPSS ‘22), May 30, 2022, Nagasaki, Japan, co-located with the 17th ACM ASIA Conference on Computer and Communications Security (ASIACCS '22).
 May 2022.

 Anomaly Detection in Maritime AIS Tracks: A Review of Recent Approaches.
 Journal of Marine Science and Engineering, vol. 10, no. 1.
 January 2022.

 Poster: Facilitating Protocol-independent Industrial Intrusion Detection Systems.
-Proceedings of the 2020 ACM SIGSAC Conference on Computer and Communications Security (CCS ’20), Nov 9 - Nov 13, 2020, Virtual Event, USA.
+Proceedings of the 2020 ACM SIGSAC Conference on Computer and Communications Security (CCS ’20), Nov 9 - Nov 13, 2020, Virtual.
 November 2020.

 Perceiving QUIC: Do Users Notice or Even Care?.
-In Proceedings of the 15th International Conference on emerging Networking EXperiments and Technologies (CoNEXT ‘19), Orlando, Florida, USA.
+Proceedings of the 15th International Conference on Emerging Networking Experiments and Technologies (CoNEXT ‘19), Dec 9 - Dec 12, 2019, Orlando, Florida, USA.
 December 2019.

 A Performance Perspective on Web Optimized Protocol Stacks: TCP+TLS+HTTP/2 vs. QUIC.
-In Proceedings of the Applied Networking Research Workshop (ANRW ‘19), Montreal, Quebec, Canada.
+Proceedings of the Applied Networking Research Workshop (ANRW ‘19), Jul 22, 2019, Montreal, Quebec, Canada.
 July 2019.

 Advised Theses